TH3-MA3STRO/whatsapp-spammer/README.md

 tkinter|
 pyautogui|

-After that just run `python wap_spammer_for_linux.py` and follow the on-screen instructions.
+After that just run `python whatsappspammer.py` and follow the on-screen instructions.
+To reset login credentials just logout from your device.
 ### Note:
 `chromedriver` should be in PATH, else mention the location of `chromedriver`